2019–20 Brentford F.C. season

 The 2019–20 season was Brentford's 130th year in existence and sixth consecutive season in the Championship.
 Along with competing in the Championship, the club also participated in the FA Cup and the EFL Cup.
+This was the club's final season at Griffin Park, their home for 116 years.

 The season covered the period from 1 July 2019 to 4 August 2020.